inovus-labs/Python-Learning-Resources/project.md

 **6)Python Website Blocker**

 *When we surf the internet, many unwanted websites keep showing up.
 This is one of the useful python projects where you can build a program that blocks certain websites from opening.
 This program is beneficial for students who want to study without any social media distractions.
-Mentioning python project can help your resume look much more interesting than others.*
+Mentioning python project can help your resume look much more interesting than others!,*